-As the Community Relations intern, you will support Friends of the High Line’s Government and Community Relations Manager in expanding the High Line’s existing methods of outreach and engagement with the surrounding High Line neighborhoods and with communities throughout New York City.
+As the Community Relations Intern, you will support Friends of the High Line’s Government and Community Relations Manager in expanding the High Line’s existing methods of outreach and engagement with the surrounding High Line neighborhoods and with communities throughout New York City.

 You will also be attending professional development workshops and networking events, have the opportunity to take paid certification courses, joining professional associations, creating your own long-term projects, and developing your employment portfolio.
 Special workforce development tasks and projects will arise as needed for your individual needs and growth.

-- Prepare materials for on and off-site events and meetings
+- Prepare materials for on and off-site events

 - Assist with community, educational, and public programs